MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 Transferring large amounts of data to clients take time.
 This transfer also results in more scripting time with large amounts of data in the [JS heap](#memory-pressure-at-the-client-side) at the client-side.

-Use Views with selective columns required for the app, and ensure [Explicit Column Selection](#too-many-columns-retrieved) is enabled.
+To reduce data size transferred to the client, use Views with selective columns required for the app, and ensure [Explicit Column Selection](#too-many-columns-retrieved) is enabled.

 ### Considerations specific to SQL Server on-premises

 Performance of a canvas apps using SQL Server connector with an on-premises data gateway may get affected in various ways.
-This section lists the common performance issues, and resolutions specific to using an on-premises database source.
+This section lists the common performance issues and resolutions specific to using an on-premises database source.

 #### Unhealthy on-premises data gateway